giacomocerquone/react-perspective-cropper/README.md

 ## Inspiration and help

-Huge thanks to [ngx-document-scanner](https://github.com/roiperlman/ngx-document-scanner) which served me quite a lot of openCV code to use.
+Huge thanks to [ngx-document-scanner](https://github.com/roiperlman/ngx-document-scanner) which served me quite some openCV and canvas code to use.

 ## License